-Last year I discovered Flax4Life cakes at a natural foods tradeshow, and kept a diligent eye on their website to see when they would be available.
-Months past without a peep, and then I spotted them in store!
+A couple of years ago I discovered Flax4Life cakes at a natural foods tradeshow, and kept a diligent eye on their website to see when they would be available.
+They did hit shelves for a brief time, but then disappeared.
+Luckily, they are back, in stores, and are now in more convenient packaging.
+They changed the taller round cakes to square shapes that stack and fit safely in the refrigerator.

 I’m the odd person out who prefers frosting to cake.
-I’ve just never been a big fan of fluffy sweet bread, with one exception: carrot cake.
-Not Duncan Hines-style, but rather rich, moist, dense, flavor-loaded carrot cake.
-So I was eager to see if Flax4Life cakes could be my new holy grail for special occasions when I’d run out of time for homemade (it happens!).
+I’ve never been a big fan of fluffy sweet bread, with one exception: carrot cake.
+Not the cake-mix type, but rather rich, moist, dense, flavor-loaded carrot cake.
+So I was eager to see if Flax4Life cakes could be my new holy grail for last minute special occasion needs.

 Certifications: Flax4Life Cakes are Certified Gluten-Free.